 There is a chance that your health insurance provider will deny your claim if you are at fault for an accident.
 The reason lies in your auto policy.
 If you have included personal injury protection and medical payments coverage, then your health insurer may deny your claim.

 In fact, they can also disqualify you for your medical claims.
 Below are some ways that they may use to do so.

 - They will request the medical records of the policyholder about any previous illnesses or medical concerns.
-They will have to assess if the medical concerns you included in your claim is an old or new one.
+They will have to assess if the medical concerns you included in your claim are old or new ones.

 - You will be asked to meet with a physician assigned by the insurance company.
 Records won’t be enough.
 They will, of course, request that you are tested by their trusted personnel.

 What are some reasons why I should get PIP or MedPay?